-(Psalms 66:6) He turned the sea into dry land; they passed through the river on foot.
-There did we rejoice in him,
+(Psalms 66:6) He turned the sea into dry land: they went through the flood on foot: there did we rejoice in him.

 The psalmist remembered Moses and the Hebrews crossing the Red Sea on dry land, and Joshua and the Israelites crossing the Jordan River on dry ground when they entered the Promised Land.
 These two landmark events led to rejoicing at that time and to the rejoicing of subsequent generations as they remembered the Lord's love for and faithfulness to His people.